 Since 1963, National Small Business Week has recognized the critical contributions of America’s entrepreneurs and small business owners.
 More than half of the U.S. working population either owns or works at a small business.
-In fact, small businesses create about two out of every three jobs in the United States each year.
+In fact, small businesses create about two out of every three jobs in the United States each year, according to the same source.

 Why is National Small Business Week important?